kanadino/kanadino.github.io/README.md

   - A device can log into you GitHub account

 ## Instructions
-  When we log into our GitHub account main page, we can see a list of repositories which is located on the left side of the web page.

 ### Creating a repository
-1.
+1. Log into our GitHub account main page
+    - We can see a list of repositories which is located on the left side of the web page.
+2. Click **New** button
+    - This action can bring us to the web page for creating a repository
+3. Type */ownername.github.io*/ into Repository name blank
+    -
+7. Make our repository be public
+8. Select **Add a README file**
+9. Click **Create Repository** to get a new repository

 ## More Resources